manusovich/todo/readme.md

 ## Rest API

-Main prefix for rest api is "/api".
-We have 2 services /api/session and /api/todo Some API are described below, but this list doesn't show all possibilities.
+* Main prefix for rest api is "/api".
+We have 2 services /api/session and /api/todo
+* Some API are described below, but this list doesn't show all possibilities.
 Please look at the code.
+* This API requires cookies.
+Session token is passing through cookie and you have to make sure that you receiving cookies and sending them back

 ### /session